 Does Alcoholism Run in Families?

 Genetics can play a role in someone developing alcoholism.
 Some people possess a gene that can increase feelings of discomfort or sickness when consuming alcohol, which typically leads to less use.
 However, other genetic configurations do the exact opposite.
 Instead of being turned off by alcohol consumption, some people seek comfort in drinking to help reduce stress and anxiety.
 It just depends on the combinations of genes of each individual.

 However, as mentioned above, this is only part of the equation.
-While someone may be genetically prone to alcoholism, there tends to other factors that trigger the addiction.
+While someone may be genetically prone to alcoholism, there tend to be other factors that trigger the addiction.
 For example, growing up in an abusive household or living around people struggling with addiction can increase the chances of developing the condition.
 Conversely, growing up in a healthy, supportive environment correlates to lower rates of alcoholism.

-Other factors like mental health struggles or early experiences with alcohol like underage drinking can make someone more likely to struggle with alcohol dependency issues, as well.
+Other factors like mental health struggles or early experiences with alcohol, like underage drinking, can make someone more likely to struggle with alcohol dependency issues, as well.

 Is Alcoholism Genetic?

 Think about your relatives, starting with your immediate family members.
 Are any of them currently struggling with addiction?
-Has anyone had a problem with drugs, alcohol or other substances in the past?
+Has anyone had a problem with drugs, alcohol, or other substances in the past?
 If so, you may be likely to experience addiction yourself.

 But what if you don’t know your family medical history very well?
 Because of the strong negative stigma of addiction, families sometimes hide addictions or brush them off.
 While it may be difficult for your family members to discuss this sensitive topic with you, don’t give up.
-Understanding your family’s history with drug or alcohol dependency can offer valuable new insight into your personal struggle with substance abuse.
+Understanding your family’s history of drug or alcohol dependency can offer valuable new insight into your personal struggle with substance abuse.